edi3/vocab/bsp.md

 Type: rdf:Property

-Comments: <br/>The code specifying the condition for this recorded status.<br/>A code specifying the condition of this supply chain packaging.<br/>
+Comments: <br/>A code specifying the condition of this supply chain packaging.<br/>The code specifying the condition for this recorded status.<br/>

 Domains: